openvinotoolkit/open_model_zoo/demos/classification_demo/cpp/README.md

 If you want to see classification results, you must use "-gt" and "-labels" flags to specify two .txt files containing lists of classes and labels.

-"Ground truth" file is used for matching image file names with correct object classes.
+"The ground truth" file is used for matching image file names with correct object classes.

 It has the following format: